 Jiminy ‘Effing’ Cricket

-Chasing the intermittent sound of a cricket chirping in the middle of the night has to be pretty high up on the list of the most frustrating things on the planet.
+Chasing the intermittent sound of a cricket chirping in the middle of the night has to rank high on the list of life’s most maddening frustrations.

-When I was young, I’d often be woken in the dead of night by the shrill sound of a cricket rubbing his wings together.
-Despite my small bedroom, locating the exact spot from which the sound was coming was an impossible challenge that made me want to punch a wall.
+When I was young, I’d often be woken in the dead of night by the shrill rub of wings.
+My bedroom was small, but finding the exact spot the noise came from was impossible.
+It made me want to punch a wall.

-Jiminy, my ‘wish upon a star’ is that from now on, you find adventure somewhere beyond the walls of my condo.
+So listen up, Jiminy.
+My wish upon a star is that you find adventure outside these condo walls.
 It’s a big, beautiful world out there.
-Grab your top hat and tiny umbrella and have at it, little guy.
-I’m afraid ‘fate [will not be] so kind’ if you should return.
+Grab your top hat and tiny umbrella and have at it.
+Because if you return, fate won’t be so kind.

 Previous